 5. Fetch

-German Shepherds are easy to train, which can be done by focusing their attention on the activity you want it to learn.
-Seeing your German Shepherd using the Ball Launcher all by itself can be a satisfying experience.
+German Shepherds are highly intelligent and easy to train, which can be done by focusing their attention on the activity you want them to learn.
+With some practice, your German Shepherd can be trained to safely load balls into the Ball Launcher, allowing independent Fetch play.

 6. Stair Exercise